hanaa-mohamed/cpprelude/docs/hash_array.md

 const_iterator lookup(const key_type& key) const;
 ```

-Searches for a key and returns an iterator to it if the key doesn't exist then it will return an iterator to the end of the container
+Searches for a key and returns an iterator to it if the key doesn't exist then it will return an iterator to the end of the container.

 #### operator[]